 Celebrating the IMPACT

-Each year ULI North Texas honors the Impact of one prominent Real Estate visionary that has made an undeniable mark upon the region of North Texas with the Vision Award.
+Each year ULI Dallas-Fort Worth honors the Impact of one prominent Real Estate visionary that has made an undeniable mark upon the Dallas-Fort Worth region with the Vision Award.
 In addition, Impact Awards are presented to 4 projects/developments that exemplify 4 distinct categories: Innovation, Influence, Public Place and Next Big Idea.

 The Vision Award

-The Vision Award is to be given to an individual in the field of real estate development or a related sector area such as finance, planning, design or who has made an outstanding contribution in his or her lifetime to the built environment of the North Texas region and adhere to the following criteria:
+The Vision Award recipient must be an individual in the field of real estate development or a related sector area such as finance, planning, design or who has made an outstanding contribution in his or her lifetime to the built environment of the Metroplex and it’s surrounding cities, and adhere to the following criteria:

 - 20 Years minimum industry impact